stefanrieken/lisp/README.md

 State
 -----
 It has most of the traditional logic primitives implemented.
 (But I have yet to do 'cond'.)

+This project is in the transition of using tmmh for its storage.
 At the moment all words and values are treated as strings.
 You can enter them both as un-quoted words and quoted and escaped strings (i.e. foo and "ba\r\n").
 No integer functions have been implemented yet, and integers are words / strings like any other.